 Personalize Your Message

 The above example from Roald Dahl is an extremely personalized message.
 It thanks the person by name, mentions specifically why he’s thankful, and what he plans on doing next.
 It’s a standard “thank you for the gift” note.

 Business thank-you notes don’t need to be quite that personalized.
 At the absolute least, your thank you should include your name and your customer’s name.
-Sending a thank you message without even including a name likely won’t give the customer the same warm, fuzzy feeling a personalized note might.
+Sending a thank you for shopping with us message without even including a name likely won’t give the customer the same warm, fuzzy feeling a personalized note might.

 Here are some things you might want to consider personalizing in your emails:

 - Name: Hi Emily,

 - Product or service purchased: Thanks so much for picking up a pair of our boxing gloves!